enze-chen/enze-chen.github.io/README.md

 ## Other interests

 ### STEM education
 In addition to MSE, another passion of mine is STEM education, particularly curriculum design and learning theory.
-I was also actively engaged in teaching opportunities through teaching with [Stanford Splash](https://github.com/enze-chen/splash_classes){:target="_blank"}, writing a [new coursereader](https://github.com/enze-chen/mse_142_cr){:target="_blank"} for the core undergraduate quantum mechanics class ([MATSCI 142](https://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&page=0&catalog=&academicYear=&q=matsci142&collapse=){:target="_blank"}), and working as a TA for hundreds of students in Vadim Khayms's [undergraduate math classes](https://github.com/enze-chen/stanford_ta){:target="_blank"} (CME 100 and CME 104).
+I was also actively engaged in teaching opportunities through teaching with [Stanford Splash](https://github.com/enze-chen/splash_classes){:target="_blank"}, writing a [**new coursereader**](https://github.com/enze-chen/mse_142_cr){:target="_blank"} for the core undergraduate quantum mechanics class ([MATSCI 142](https://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&page=0&catalog=&academicYear=&q=matsci142&collapse=){:target="_blank"}), and working as a TA for hundreds of students in Vadim Khayms's [undergraduate math classes](https://github.com/enze-chen/stanford_ta){:target="_blank"} (CME 100 and CME 104).

 Professionally, I worked as the first Instructional Designer at [Citrine Informatics](https://citrine.io){:target="_blank"} prior to starting my PhD.
 My manager was [Josh Tappan](https://www.linkedin.com/in/jtappan/){:target="_blank"}.
 I was in charge of designing educational content around machine learning, materials science, and Citrine's software platform for a wide variety of audiences, including data scientists, materials engineers, and business managers.
 In addition to developing a pedagogical framework for informatics education, I created many [**open-source** Jupyter notebooks](https://github.com/CitrineInformatics/learn-citrination) as instructional tools, and led a day-long workshop at the [Texas A&M Summer School on Computational Materials Science](https://cms3.tamu.edu/).
 Some of this material has been adapted for a similar [Programmatic Materials Informatics](https://citrineinformatics.github.io/ga-tech-workshop/index.html){:target="_blank"} workshop at Georgia Tech.

 I hope to continue exploring the field of education during my PhD and to continue developing my pedagogical skills.
-I have already created several [computational MSE learning modules](https://github.com/enze-chen/learning_modules/){:target="_blank"} that use Python and Jupyter notebooks for interactive visualizations.
+I have already created several [**computational MSE learning modules**](https://github.com/enze-chen/learning_modules/){:target="_blank"} that use Python and Jupyter notebooks for interactive visualizations.
 They will be adopted in the 2020-2021 school year in a few MSE courses.

 I am also the Academic & Industry Liaison for the [MSE Graduate Student Council](http://msegsc.berkeley.edu/){:target="_blank"}.
 In this role, I have helped with:

 * Organizing community building events, such as *C^3: Coffee, Cookies, and Community* before Thursday seminars.
 * Hosting our student-nominated seminar speakers (Spring 2020: [Ju Li](http://li.mit.edu/){:target="_blank"} from MIT).
 * Curating [preliminary exam materials](https://drive.google.com/drive/u/2/folders/1IpYgjRKMYpQVmu84i3yQ_TgTvwVKhiR6){:target="_blank"} for future cohorts (requires a Berkeley account to access).
-* Creating a [Zoom guide for instructors and students](https://docs.google.com/document/d/1ETVVHGrWccp7gC6zYV0F4nFS6qkMO8jKiS_h66Undlo/edit?usp=sharing){:target="_blank"} during the COVID-19 pandemic.
+* Creating a [Zoom guide for instructors and students](https://docs.google.com/document/d/1ETVVHGrWccp7gC6zYV0F4nFS6qkMO8jKiS_h66Undlo/edit?usp=sharing){:target="_blank"} during the COVID-19 pandemic, as well as a [YouTube tutorial for active learning with Zoom breakout rooms](https://youtu.be/kFp7f4Uz2fI){:target="_blank"}.
 * Organizing industry info sessions (Spring 2020: [Exponent](https://www.exponent.com/){:target="_blank"}).

 ### Social dance
 I started social ballroom dancing two years ago and have fallen in love with it ever since.
 I learned the basic techniques of various waltzes (rotary, cross-step, Viennese, redowa), swing dances (4-count, 6-count, Lindy, west coast), Latin dances (tango, cha-cha, salsa), and miscellaneous (Night-club two step, hustle, polka, Schottische, Shim Sham, Tokyo Polka) from [Richard Powers](http://richardpowers.com/PowersCV.htm){:target="_blank"} in his social dance classes at Stanford.
 For the 2018-2019 school year, I was also a member of the [Viennese Ball Opening Committee](http://vienneseball.stanford.edu/){:target="_blank"}, where I performed a choreographed [waltz](https://www.youtube.com/watch?v=46LzArwG1w0){:target="_blank"} and [polka](https://www.youtube.com/watch?v=bhHvV_-1JbQ){:target="_blank"}.